July 1st; new fiscal year, new laws

-COLUMBIA, SC (WSPA)- It’s July 1st which means several changes will be taking place statewide including how lawmakers decided to spend the state’s $9 billion budget.
+COLUMBIA, S.C.
+(WSPA)- It’s July 1 which means several changes will be taking place statewide including how lawmakers decided to spend the state’s $9 billion budget.

-The budget included a 4% increase in teacher salary across the board and a 2 % increase for state employees.
+The budget included a four percent increase in teacher salary across the board and a two percent increase for state employees.
 A raise that state employees say is long overdue.
-A recent pay-grade study found state employees are still getting paid on a scale based on a minimum wage of $4.00.
+A recent pay-grade study found state employees are still getting paid on a scale based on a minimum wage of $4.

 “State employees have not seen a measurable pay increase since that time.
 The cost of living continues to climb; electricity, food, healthcare.
 And it makes it very difficult for state employees to make due with the current scenario.”

 The budget puts aside additional money for the state’s colleges and universities.
-In total, more than $140 million will go towards school maintenance and upgrades to make sure schools do not raise tuition more than 1%.
+In total, more than $140 million will go towards school maintenance and upgrades to make sure schools do not raise tuition more than one percent.

 The University of South Carolina, Clemson, and the College of Charleston are a few schools who have already adjust tuition.